 Dispose of used fireworks by wetting them down and placing in a metal trash can away from any building or combustible materials until the next day

 Before disposing of unused fireworks, soak them in water for a few hours

 Just like the hose and bucket of water are handy for the disposal of fireworks, a fist aid kit is your first line of defense in case of an accident.
 If an injury is serious or isn’t managed with self-care, immediately seek professional medical attention.

 Leave your pets at home if you’re going to a fireworks display.
 The sound of fireworks can scare your pets, so put them in an interior room if fireworks are going to be lit nearby.
 If there’s a chance they can run off, make sure your pet has an identification tag.

 Trust your display to the professionals

 As diligent as we may be, accidents still happen.
-According to USC News, of the patients studied, 80% needed to have a hand or finger amputated, 50% had eye injuries and 50% suffered ruptured eardrums.3 Accident insurance is designed to pay you whether you are on or off the job, 365 days per year, if a covered event occurs.
+According to the National Safety Council, In 2020, 55.4 million – about 1 in 6 – sought medical attention in 2020.5 Accident insurance is designed to pay you whether you are on or off the job, 365 days per year, if a covered event occurs.
 To find out more, contact one of our agents today!

 1- 2020 fireworks annual report draft - cpsc.gov. (n.d.).
 Retrieved June 15, 2022, from https://www.cpsc.gov/s3fs-public/2020-Fireworks-Annual-Report.pdf?ZSdvk_ep9au0QsqrAgL8S8_tA2LnAT7X

 2- 2020 fireworks annual report draft - cpsc.gov. (n.d.).
 Retrieved June 15, 2022, from https://www.cpsc.gov/s3fs-public/2020-Fireworks-Annual-Report.pdf?ZSdvk_ep9au0QsqrAgL8S8_tA2LnAT7X